Learning Sparse Low-Precision Neural Networks With Learnable Regularization: Regularization for Low-precision DNNs

-where $n$ is the bit-width for quantized weights, $\delta_l$ is the scaling factor (i.e., quantization cell size) for quantized weights in layer~$l$, and $N$ is the total number of weights in all $L$ layers, i.e., $N=\sum_{l=1}^L|\mathcal{W}_l|$.
+where $|\mathcal{W}_l|$ is the number of weights in layer~$l$.
 We assumed that bit-width~$n$ is the same for all layers, just for notational simplicity, but it can be easily extended to more general cases such that each layer has a different bit-width.

-Including the MSQE regularizer in \eqref{sec:quantization:weight:eq:01}, the cost function to optimize in training is given by
+Including the MSQE regularizer in \eqref{sec:reg:weightquant:eq:01}, the cost function to optimize in training is given by